olyd/logdotsh/README.md

 Disable color
 -------------

-Someone may dislike the colorful print, and in some cases, like redirecting the log output to a file, the color escape string will also appended to the file, it may be very annoyed.
+Someone may dislike the colorful log, and in some cases, like redirecting the log output to a file, the color escape string will also appended to the file, it may be very annoyed.

-But the library doesn't give a good method to disable color when printing.
-May be I shall add a switch function to enable/disable colorful print in the future.
-For now, the only way is to empty the predefined color escape strings in the beginning of the library:

-    COLOR_RED=""
-    COLOR_GREEN=""
-    COLOR_YELLOW=""
-    COLOR_BLUE=""
-    COLOR_PURPLE=""
-    COLOR_CYAN=""
-    COLOR_GRAY=""
-    COLOR_WHITE=""
-    COLOR_RESET=""
+You can use **disable_color** to disable colorful log:

+    disable_color

 Set log level
 -------------